dart-lang/language/working/0158 - Enhanced Enum/feature_specification.md

   - `id.named(args)` &mapsto; `static const id = Name._$named(i, "id", args);`
   - `id<types>.named(args)` &mapsto; `static const id = Name<types>._$named(i, "id", args);`

   We expect type inference to be applied to the resulting declarations and generic constructor invocations where necessary, and the type of the constant variable is inferred from the static type of the constant object creation expression.

-- Also, if no member (static or instance) with base-name `values` is declared, a static constant named `values` is added as:

-  - `static const List<Name> values = [id1, …, idn];`
-    where `id1`…`idn` are the names of the enum entries of the `enum` declaration in source/index order.
+- A static constant named `values` is added as `static const List<Name> values = [id1, …, idn];` where `id1`…`idn` are the names of the enum entries of the `enum` declaration in source/index order.
   If `Name` is generic, the `List<Name>` instantiates it to bounds as usual.
-(If the author wants a different, more or less precise, type for `values`, they can write it as type parameter bounds for the enum, or they can declare the constant themselves.)

 If the resulting class would have any naming conflicts, or other compile-time errors, the `enum` declaration is invalid and a compile-time error occurs.
 Such errors include, but are not limited to:

-- Declaring any member with the same basename as an enum value.
+- Declaring or inheriting (from `Enum` or from a declared mixin or interface) any member with the same basename as an enum value, or the name `values`, or declaring an enum value with name `values`. _(The introduced static declarations would have a conflict.)_

-- Inheriting, from a mixin, any instance member with basename `values` or with the same basename as an enum value.
+- Inheriting a member signature with basename `index`, from a mixin or interface, which is not validly overridden by an implementation with signature
+  `int get index;`. _(The introduced `index` getter would not be a valid implementation of that interface signature.)_

+- Inheriting a member signature with basename `toString`, but no implementation, from a mixin or interface, which is not validly overridden by an implementation with signature `String toString();`. _(The introduced `toString()` method would not be a valid implementation of that interface signature.)_

 - Declaring any members or enum values with basename `index` or `values`.

-- Declaring a type parameter on the `enum` which does not have a valid well-bounded or super-bounded instantiate-to-bounds result (because the introduced `static const List<EnumName> values` requires a valid instantiate-to-bounds result which is at least super-bounded).
+- Declaring a type parameter on the `enum` which does not have a valid well-bounded or super-bounded instantiate-to-bounds result
+  (because the introduced `static const List<EnumName> values` requires a valid instantiate-to-bounds result which is at least super-bounded).

 - The type parameters of the enum not having a well-bounded instantiate-to-bounds result *and* an enum element omitting the type arguments and not having arguments which valid type arguments can be inferred from (because an implicit `EnumName._$(0, "foo", unrelatedArgs)` constructor invocation requires an well-bound inferred type arguments for a generic `EnumName` enum).

+- Declaring an enum value where the desugared constructor invocation is not a valid `const` generative constructor invocation.

+- Referring to a generative constructor of the `enum` exceit in a redirecting generative constructor or the enum values, _(because the constructor is renamed to a fresh name, and only those two occurrences use the new name)._

 Otherwise the `enum` declaration has an interface and behavior which is equivalent to that class declaration, which we’ll refer to as the *corresponding class declaration* of the `enum` declaration. *(We don’t require the implementation to be that class declaration, there might be other helper classes involved in the implementation, and different private members, but the publicly visible interface and behavior should match.)*